Saturday 23 to Monday 25 May 2015Editor's Choice

 Visitors can look forward to seeing a flotilla of sailing vessels along with waterside entertainment for all ages to enjoy, including a host of wandering living history characters and marauding pirates, live music, arts, crafts and food stalls and much more.

 The inaugural Gloucester Tall Ships Festival was launched in 2007 to lift the spirits of local residents, following the devastating floods that hit the city and the country, and has since won several awards, including silver in South West Tourism’s Best Event category – with this year’s event expected to surpass all others.

 Chairman of Marketing Gloucester, organisers of the festival, councillor Paul James said: ‘The Tall Ships Festival is a superb family event and a marvellous celebration of Gloucester’s maritime heritage.
 It’s wonderful to see this flagship event for Gloucester go from strength to strength.’

-So round up the family and set sail for Gloucester Docks this spring for a May bank holiday to remember.
+So round up the family and set sail for Gloucester Docks for a May bank holiday to remember.

 Tuesday 05 March 2013

 Discover how Slimbridge Wetland Centre keeps track of its feathered friends during one of several Working Dog Demonstrations...